PlantTheDiffuser/PlantTheDiffuser/README.md

-- 👋 Hi, I’m @PlantTheDiffuser
+- Hi, I’m @PlantTheDiffuser
-- 👀 I’m interested in machine learning and motorsports
+- I’m interested in machine learning and motorsports
-- 🌱 I’m currently learning Mechatronic Engineering
+- I’m currently studying Mechatronic Engineering at CSU, Chico

 <!---
 PlantTheDiffuser/PlantTheDiffuser is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.